MrAnderson1971/ReversiBot/README.md

 - What will the application do?

 The application will provide a computer version of the strategy board game *Othello*, also known as *Reversi*.
 The board consists of 8x8 squares, along with 64 pieces, each black on one side and white on the other.
+When a player places a piece, any opposing pieces between the piece that was just placed and another friendly piece (either horizontally, vertically, or diagonally) gets "flipped" and become friendly pieces.
+Game ends when a player has no moves left.
+Whoever has the most amount of friendly pieces on the board wins.

+This application supports player vs player and player vs computer.

 - Who will use it?